-Idopooto Asset Holdings Gateway Signs: 10 Suburb Signs: 79 Desired Level of Service Statement • Signs are clear, fu unctioning and pres sent.
-Available Data • database. in end of year fina per, condition rating ncial Fair Value asset Last Condition Survey an A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+Asset Holdings Gateway Signs: 10 Suburb Signs: 79 Desired Level of Service Statement Signs are clear, functioning and present.
+Available Data Asset data stored in end of year financial Fair Value asset database.
+Asset Data: number, condition rating and Fair Value calculations.
+Last Condition Survey an A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
 In 2019, 100% of signs and guidepost assets were inspected.
 General Assessment Co ondition Rating % Assets (based on qty) \$CRC of Condition 1 Near Perfect 49 \$323,709 2 Good 2 \$12,504 3 Satisfactory 26 \$170,534 4 Very Poor 21 \$137,544

 5 Unserviceable 2 \$12,504 Total 100 \$656,795 Main Findings • to demand.
-A portion of asset annually as part of inspections assist renewal programm s are inspected for the asset inspected in the asset lifecy ming.
-The is undertaken blacement and the same in the maintenance has kept up for condition monitoring ection program.
-These cle monitoring and future on these assets it often e data collected Future Actions that while there is has maintained a aken within the a a back log of wo stable backlog. assets.
-Illowable budget, noting orks, the allowable budget dition inspections of 20%
+A portion of asset annually as part of inspections assist renewal programm.
+When maintenance s are inspected for if the asset inspect with asset lifecycle ming. ce is undertaken or placement and the aintenance has kept up condition monitoring ion program.
+These monitoring and future these assets it often data collected Future Actions that while there is has maintained a aken within the allo a back log of work stable backlog. sets. wable budget, noting s, the allowable budget ion inspections of 20%